-Title I/NCLB/ESEA Flexibility Waiver
+Title I/ESSA/ESEA Flexibility Waiver

 In collaboration with Region One ESC, Center for Excellence in School Turnaround within the Office of School Improvement and Accountability and Compliance (SIAC), the overarching purpose is to focus on providing the latest State and Federal legislative updates and information.
 Districts, charter systems and schools are evaluated under State and Federal accountability provisions.
 Under a current State of Texas waiver to the United States Department of Education, the criterion under the provisions of the Elementary and Secondary Education Act (ESEA) have replaced those formerly known as Adequate Yearly Progress (AYP).
 The federal standards are measured in the areas of Reading/Language Arts, Math and either Graduation Rate (for high schools and districts) or Attendance (for elementary and middle schools).